- Research article

 We would like to thank study authors who kindly responded to our requests for additional data.

 This work was funded by a Network for Investigation of Delirium: Unifying Scientists (NIDUS) Junior Investigator Pilot Award, 2017 to Dr. Zoë Tieges.
 The funding body played no role in the design of the study, analysis, and interpretation of the data and in writing the manuscript.
+This research was funded in whole, or in part, by the Wellcome Trust [Grant number WT107467].

 Ethics approval and consent to participate